neondatabase/neon/docs/rfcs/027-pageserver-wal-disaster-recovery.md

 the pageserver and thus been integrated into the pageserver's storage system.
 This is done to defend from data corruption failures inside the pageservers.

-However, application of this WAL is currently very manual and we want to automate this to make it easier.
+However, application of this WAL in the disaster recovery setting is currently very manual and we want to automate this to make it easier.

 ### Use cases